 o: (484) 423-4421 f: (484) 727-9404

-When providers submit bills to networks rather than directly to claims administrators, there are two distinct—and potentially costly—disadvantages:
+When providers submit bills to networks rather than directly to claims administrators, depending on the state, there can be two distinct—and potentially costly—disadvantages:

 For ancillary providers, PTs in particular, networks have driven reimbursement into the gutter by leveraging the Medical Provider Network (MPN) system.
 Under current law, MPNs may list networks like THM rather than individual providers, giving the networks near-total control over which providers can treat injured workers.

-In addition to refusing to exercise its regulatory authority over claims administrators, the DWC has no regulatory authority over networks, leaving network-bound providers defenseless against abuse.
+Take note: in some states the regulatory agencies have no regulatory authority over networks, leaving network-bound providers defenseless against abuse.

 Think twice about the network game, especially if you provide ancillary services like physical therapy.